 He’s trying to talk himself into a better frame of mind.

 He doesn’t want to burden Dru with his sour mood.

 In terms of regret, Dee is only the tip of the iceberg.
 Grinding on him right now is that he hadn’t gotten up to Cumbria to see his old mum – he’d chosen to stick with the Magus of Mortlake, blinded to right thinking by the man’s renown.

 Where has that gotten him?
 Dee, Laski, Walshingham pulling the strings, another boondoggle.
 And he has other problems.
 Reisig, what lies ahead for him?
 Mag and Dag aren’t thrilled to have him on their hands.
 Rosetta, aged out of crazy-cute, will she be cut loose without the survival skills that would have been instilled by a loving family sharing critical life lessons?

 Why is he dancing?
 He hears music.
 He recognizes a melody from his childhood.
-“Tom Scarlett!” he cries out.
+“Tom Scarlett!” he cries.
 “I love that tune!”

 “Shush,” warns Dru.
-“You’re scaring the babies.
+“You’ii scare the babies.
 Tom Scarlett?
 Never heard of it.
 I’m playing Es Kommit Ein Schiff, Geladen.”